thefarwind/blorb-rs/README.md

     * Provides methods to access blorb resources in a lazy manner.

 ### Blorb Cursor
-The blorb cursor is implemented by the `Blorb` Structure. to create a `Blorb`, use the `Blorb<R: Read + Seek>::from_file(file: R)` function.
-The function constructs a `Blorb` object which manages moved file.
+The blorb cursor is structure which provides lazy access to the contents of a blorb.
+BlorbCursors are created from blorbs, using the `BlorbCursor<R: Read + Seek>::from_file(src: R)` function.

-The `Blorb` object, when built, does some basic validation of the blorb file, and loads the resource index and other blorb metadata from the file.
-It provides a `Blorb::load_resource(usize)` method which can then be used to lazily load a blorb resource, such as an image or sound.
+The `BlorbCursor` object, when built, does validates the structure of the blorb file, and loads the metadata from the blorb.
+It provides a `BlorbCursor::load_resource(u32)` method which can then be used to lazily load a blorb resource, such as an image or sound.

-If the blorb contains an executable resource, it will be returned from calling `Blorb::load_resource(0)`.
+If the blorb contains an executable resource, it will be returned from calling `BlorbCursor::load_resource(0)`.
 The returned value from calling this method is a variant of the `Chunk` enum, allowing the handling of the loaded resource to be done with a `match`.

 ## Build Instructions
 The Blorb crate can be build using stable rust 1.13 and later.